lostanlen/ismir2016/spec.md

 10. [DONE] Report misnomer of CroqueMadame_Pilot(Lakelot)_ACTIVATION_CONF.lab
 11. [DONE] Make a patch script in __init_.py to handle all misnomers
 12. [DONE] Discard overdrive, shoegaze, bleed and inactivity in clean electric guitar
+13. Use version control for the medleydb-single-instruments derived dataset

 G. Single-label classification
 1. [DONE] Write get_activation